Push 2 randomly changes values (Mac)

 - Live Versions: All

 If your Push 2 is randomly changing values of the encoders, pads, or touchstrip without touching them, make sure to set it up correctly as mentioned in our article Setting up Push 2 (Mac).
 Here are some potential solutions:

 - Test different USB cables.
 We don't recommend using USB C adapters.

-- Connect Push 2 directly to your computer instead of using a USB hub and try different USB ports on your computer
+- If possible, connect Push 2 directly to your computer instead of using a USB hub and try different USB ports on your computer.

-- Make sure Push 2 is selected only once in Live's MIDI Preferences
+- Make sure Push 2 is selected only once in Live's Link/MIDI Preferences under "Control Surfaces".

 If the problem persists, you might be experiencing EMI (electromagnetic interference).